Spectral dimensions of Krein-Feller operators in higher dimensions: Introduction and statement of main results

-For lower estimates of the spectral dimension we use certain disjoint families of dyadic cubes and borrow ideas from the \emph{coarse multifractal analysis} (see \cite{MR3236784,MR1312056}) which will be the topic of \prettyref{sec:Coarse-multifractal-analysis}.
+For lower estimates of the spectral dimension we use certain disjoint families of dyadic cubes and borrow ideas from the \emph{coarse multifractal analysis} (see \cite{MR3236784,MR1312056}) which will be the topic of \prettyref{sec:OptimalPartitions}, which summarises results from \cite{KN2023}.
 In there we will also see how the dyadic partition approach and the optimal partition approach are related by ideas from large deviation theory.
 For all $n\in\N$ and $\alpha>0$, we define

 and set